X

 Port Start: 10000

-Inbound: freely available via IPv6, supported over the 10-port range on IPv4 only, in TCP and UDP.
+Inbound: freely available via IPv6, supported over IPv4 on the 10-port range for TCP, and the 5-port range for UDP.

-Outbound: freely available via IPv6, supported over the 10-port range on IPv4 only, in TCP and UDP.
+Outbound: freely available via IPv6, supported over IPv4 on the 10-port range for TCP, and the 5-port range for UDP.

 ICMP is not supported on this mode, however the forwarding is in place.
-Ports are opened automatically and listeners are in-place automatically - simply go ahead and use the range.
+Ports are opened automatically and global server-level listeners are in-place automatically - simply go ahead and use the range.
+If you want to test if your range is working on TCP and UDP, click here.

 Can't find the information you are looking for?